StructuresComp/Helix_Bifurcation_Types/README.md

 Install the following dependencies:
 - [ROS](http://wiki.ros.org/Installation/Ubuntu)
   - The Robot Operating System (ROS) is a set of software libraries and tools that help you build robot applications.
-  - The installation instructions of ROS in ubuntu are [Here](http://wiki.ros.org/Installation/Ubuntu).
+  - The installation instructions of ROS in Ubuntu are [Here](http://wiki.ros.org/Installation/Ubuntu).
 Following the instructions and install all the ROS in the computer.

 - [User log-in file]
-  - We need to add the environment variable to the ``.bashrc`` file in Ubuntu system.
+  - We need to add the environment variable to the ``.bashrc`` file in the Ubuntu system.
   - Open a terminal and then do the following operations:
     ```bash
     vim .bashrc